MatheusNelvam/DB2-RDF-Project/README.md

 #### Documentation

 - **README.md**: Project documentation providing an overview, objectives, instructions on how to use the ontology, software installation, key components, queries execution, and a disclaimer.
+- **analytics.pdf**: Analytics analyzes the result of the queries and give some analysis of the data based on the queries result.

 ## How to Use